jybxie123/Contrastive_AutoEval/README.md

 ### Statement
-This repository is forked from the first author Pengr(https://github.com/pengr).
-As the fourth author, I followed him, and fork this paper's project here.
+This repository is built by the first author Pengr(https://github.com/pengr).
+As the fourth author, I followed him and forked this paper's project here.
-To see the original project, please go to: https://github.com/pengr/Contrastive_AutoEval
+To see the original one, please go to: https://github.com/pengr/Contrastive_AutoEval

 ## PyTorch Implementation